SAP/jenkins-library/documentation/docs/scenarios/ui5-sap-cp/Readme.md

 ### `.npmrc`

 The [`.npmrc`](https://github.com/marcusholl/jenkins-library/tree/pr/scenarioUI5SAPCP/documentation/docs/scenarios/ui5-sap-cp/files/.npmrc)
   contains a reference to the SAP NPM registry: `@sap:registry https://npm.sap.com` that is required to fetch dependencies to build the application.
+Place it in your project's root directoy.

 ### `mta.yaml`